borninfreedom/kuka-reach-drl/README.md

 ### files guide
 * the train.py file is the main train file, you can directly run it or through `python train.py --cpu 6` to run it in terminal.
 Please notice the parameters.
 * eval.py file is the evaluate trained model file, the model is in the logs directory named model.pt.
-In the eval file, pybullet render is open default. **When you run eval.py file, please change the source code `ac=torch.load("logs/ppo-kuka-reach/ppo-kuka-reach_s0/pyt_save/model.pt")` to `ac=torch.load("saved_model/model.pt")`**
+In the eval file, pybullet render is open default. **When you want to evaluate my trained model, please change the source code `ac=torch.load("logs/ppo-kuka-reach/ppo-kuka-reach_s0/pyt_save/model.pt")` to `ac=torch.load("saved_model/model.pt")` in `eval.py`**
 * ppo directory is the main algorithms about ppo.
 * env directory is the main pybullet env.